 To facilitate this use case, APDM makes available a subset of its internal SDK to our end users.
 This functionality enables researchers to configure our hardware, stream wireless movement data into another application of their own design, and to optionally save this data in our HDF format.
-We do not, however, support use of advanced functionality of the SDK, such as firmware updates, external synchronization, and conversion of logged data files.
+We do not, however, support use of advanced functionality of the SDK, such as firmware updates, external synchronization (with our Sync Box), and conversion of logged data files.

 Here are some additional notes about our SDK:

 - The latest release of the SDK can be found at: http://share.apdm.com/libraries/release/

 - The posted release is always what is used in our latest software releases.
 Firmware versions are compatible.